Regression thresholds for guarded rollouts

 Guarded rollouts availability

-All LaunchDarkly accounts include a limited number of guarded rollouts.
-Use these to evaluate the feature in real-world deployments.
+All LaunchDarkly accounts include a limited trial of guarded rollouts.
+Use this to evaluate the feature in real-world releases.

 For each metric you use in a guarded rollout, you can use the LaunchDarkly default regression threshold or a custom threshold: